nix97/Cryptography/README.md

 ## 2. Nix Hashing(use SHA256, SHA512,MD5 algorithm)

 This app to hashing text and file, as the result we got hashing text.<br>
--SHA256 got 256 bits(32 bytes) with length hexadecimal is 64.
+-SHA256 is 256 bits(32 bytes) with hexadecimal characters is 64.
+-SHA512 is string with 128 hexadecimal character.<br>
+-MD5 got 32 hexadecimal char.<br>
 Using lib : --> using System.Security.Cryptography;

 ``` c#